bndr/q2a-caching/README.md

 V0.3 [2016/07/18] sama55

-1. When admin POSTed/PUTed in admin panel, caches are cleared
+1. When POST/PUT was requested in admin panel, caches are removed

 V0.2 [2016/07/17] sama55